-HON195 Student Post By: Emma Quinn, History Major (w/ an education 7-12 pathway), Archaeology and Honors Minors
+HON195 Student Post By: Emma Quinn, History Major (w/ an education 7-12 pathway); Archaeology and Honors Minors

-The Roads of Reykjavik
+The Roads of Reykjavik (updated: 6/25/17)

 “In regard to the horizon, it is nothing that is in between and it is this nothing that you look at when you forget that you are looking out the window.
 You are not just looking, you are just thinking.
 But you don’t see anything.
 This is where you as the observer, create your own image, according to your own knowledge and experiences.” – George Gundi, Horizons.

 After the Settlement Museum, we once again boarded the bus to travel to a different section of Reykjavik, where we explored the Hofdi House, which was built in 1909.
-Initially serving as the house for the French consul, more famously the Hofdi House was the location of the 1986 summit meeting of President Ronald Reagan and Mikhail Gorbachev, which marked the end of the Cold War, furthermore illustrating the deep connection between Iceland and the United States of America.
-Across the green space, a small piece of the Berlin Wall stands, further memorializing the end of the Cold War and adding poignancy to Iceland’s connection with the world.
-After the Hofdi House, Einar led us on a beautiful shoreline walk, where we saw many sculptures, including the famous Sun Voyager.
+Initially serving as the house for the French consul, more famously, the Hofdi House was the location of the 1986 summit meeting of President Ronald Reagan and Mikhail Gorbachev, which marked a turning point in the Cold War, illustrating Iceland’s important role in the Cold War.

-Hungry, we made our way to Bæjarins Beztu Pylsur, an Icelandic hot dog stand made famous by former president Bill Clinton.
+Hungry, we made our way to Bæjarins Beztu Pylsur, an hot dog stand made famous by former president Bill Clinton.
 If anyone is heading to Reykjavik, I highly recommend making a pit stop!